 You only find fruits and vegetables in season when you shop here, but vendors also offer dairy products, meat and poultry and baked items.
-This market is open year-round and everything sold here is grown or made in Oklahoma.
-Many or the products are certified organic.
+Everything sold here is grown or made in Oklahoma.
+Many of the products are certified organic.
 Vendors only accept cash or check, but SNAP benefits are accepted.

 Cherry Street Farmers Market is only open from April through October, but the Brookside Market is open through the winter.
 The Tulsa Farmers Market keeps it local.
 All the vendors and farmers are 100 percent Oklahoma Grown certified.
 Debit cards can be used at the market manager’s booth, and SNAP benefits are accepted.

 Come downtown to Edmond for great local produce, dairy, meats and flowers.
 The Saturday market opens in April.
 Beginning in June, there’s also a Wednesday market at Mitch Park.

 Guthrie isn’t just a place with history and architecture, you’ll also find some great local produce when the market opens in June.
 Everything sold must be produced or made in the State of Oklahoma.

 Stillwater takes local produce one step closer, because all market vendors are required to grow or produce their products in Payne County or one of the five surrounding counties.
 Check the website for times and locations, but there is a winter market open on Saturdays.

 Don’t worry about the weather, because even when it rains, the Ada Farmers Market is always open on Tuesdays.
 The season runs June through October, and along with high quality produce and farm products, local artisans bring specialty products for sale.
 There’s always plenty of entertainment and activities for the entire family.